pvcraven/web-development-class/source/06_server_management/06_aws_software_setup/aws_software_setup.rst

   # For the next two, if you are asked questions during the update/install, just hit 'enter' for the default
   sudo apt-get -y upgrade
-  sudo apt-get -y install apache2 git php7.0 libapache2-mod-php7.0
+  sudo apt-get -y install apache2 git php

 The first line checks for software updates.
 The second line installs them.